mctools/simplebuild-dgcode/doc/source/intro.rst

 on the system.
 It is probably best to then spend a bit of time on the `simplebuild documentation <https://mctools.github.io/simplebuild/>`__, focusing at least on the introduction and usage examples.
-Then, it is probably time to try to followed the instructions for :ref:`how to easily start a dgcode-based simulation project <sbnewsimproject>`.
+Then, it is probably time to try to follow the instructions for :ref:`how to easily start a dgcode-based simulation project <sbnewsimproject>`.

 After these initial steps, it will be time to start diving into the more detailed parts of the documentation, which you can find either from the sidebar menu or via the :ref:`subjects overview page <sbsubjects>`.
-You can of course also use the documentations search functionality in case you can not easily find something.
+You can of course also use the documentation's search functionality in case you can not easily find something.